-BCREA: BC Real Estate Statistics and Housing Market Update for February 2014.
+BCREA: BC Real Estate Statistics and Housing Market Update for April 2014.
 I have included the BC Real Estate Association’s report for this month.
-BCREA Chief Economist Cameron Muir discuss the January 2014 statistics and how the cancellation of the Federal Immigrant Investor Program will impact the housing market.
+BCREA Chief Economist Cameron Muir discuss the March 2014 statistics and how low mortgage rates are having an impact on the housing market.
 See video below and full article from BCREA is included below the video.

 Vancouver, BC – April 15, 2014.
 The British Columbia Real Estate Association (BCREA) reports that a total of 6,661 residential sales were recorded by the Multiple Listing Service® (MLS®) in March, up 16.8 per cent from March 2013.
 Total sales dollar volume was $3.7 billion, an increase of 21.5 per cent compared to a year ago.
 The average MLS® residential price in the province rose to $562,316, up 4 per cent from the same period last year.